claire-codes/hugo-blog/README.md

 Install hugo with `brew install hugo`.
 Install node packages with `npm i`.

+Clone the `hugo-ted` theme repo in the themes folder.

 Run `hugo server` locally and go to `http://localhost:1313/`.
 Push changes and Netlify takes care of the rest.

 ## Sass